Utah Department of Transportation

 Detailed Response

-• Public comment is one factor in the overall analysis of proposed transportation improvements.
-This analysis includes assessment of technical, regulatory, environmental and social factors and potential impacts, along with public comment.
-Given that public comment is one factor balanced among many other considerations, public comment is not a vote, meaning that if one alternative gets a lot of positive comments and another received a lot of negative, other consideration may still suggest moving forward with an option less preferred as indicated by comments received.
+• Public comment is one factor in the overall decision-making process of an EIS.
+This process includes assessment of technical, regulatory, environmental and social factors and potential impacts, along with public comment.
+Given that public comment is one factor balanced among many other considerations, public comment is not a vote, meaning that if one alternative receives a lot of positive comments and another receives a lot of negative, other consideration may still suggest moving forward with an option less preferred as indicated by comments received.

-• At this stage of the EIS process, comments will not receive an individual response.
-After the Draft Environmental Impact Statement (DEIS) hearing and comment period, categorized comments will receive a response from our team.
+• After the Draft Environmental Impact Statement (DEIS) hearing and comment period, categorized comments will receive a response from our team.

 Primary Response